fabianschenk/RESLAM/README.md

 There was a problem with the old REVO version and a new Sophus version that introduced orthogonality checks for rotation matrices.
 If you face such an error, simply check out the current version of REVO.
 ### Orbbec with LIBUVC and Intel Realsense
 If WITH_ORRBEC_UVC is set, there is a conflict with the librealsense!
-To solve this issue, use WITH_ORBBEC_FFMPEG!>
+To solve this issue, use WITH_ORBBEC_FFMPEG!-->